James Franck Bright: Early life

-Bright wrote a history of Victorian England, "The Growth of Democracy", and biographies of the Holy Roman Empress Maria Theresa and Emperor Joseph II.
-He was a progressive leader at Oxford, helping to improve teaching standards and arguing that theological degrees could be awarded to non-members of the Church of England.
-In 1882, Bright was one of the first dons at Oxford University to allow women students to attend his lectures, in University College Hall.
+Bright was a progressive leader at Oxford, helping to improve teaching standards and arguing that theological degrees could be awarded to non-members of the Church of England.
+In 1882, he was one of the first dons of Oxford University to allow women students to attend his lectures, in University College Hall.

-In addition to academic activities, Bright was a member of the Oxford City Council, and Treasurer of the Radcliffe Infirmary.
-He was also shot by a lady in an incident at University College, but survived.
+In 1890 Bright was shot by Catherine Theresa Riordan in an incident at University College, but survived.
+Riordan claimed to have been engaged to John Thomas Augustus Haines, junior dean of the college and that the engagement had been broken off because of one of Bright's daughters.
+Haines resigned his fellowship.
+Riordan was sentenced to six years' penal servitude for attempted murder.

 The Shelley Memorial was installed during Bright's mastership, celebrating the life of the poet Percy Bysshe Shelley (1792–1822), an alumnus of University College.
-At an opening ceremony on 14 June 1893, Lady Jane Shelley, the widow of the poet's son Percy Florence Shelley (1819–1889), presented the Master with a golden key, giving access to the chamber containing the memorial.
+At an opening ceremony on 14 June 1893, Lady Jane Shelley, the widow of the poet's son, Sir Percy Shelley, 3rd Baronet (1819–1889), presented the Master with a golden key, giving access to the chamber containing the memorial.
 Bright described Shelley as "the rebel of eighty years ago", "the hero of the present century", and "a prophet who prophesied good things, and not bad".

+Interests and death

-Bright was lord of the manor of Brockbury in Colwall, Herefordshire, having inherited the estate by the will of his uncle Henry Bright MP in 1869.
+In addition to academic activities, Bright was a member of the Oxford City Council, and Treasurer of the Radcliffe Infirmary.
+He died at Ditchingham Hall, Norfolk, on 22 October 1920.
+He was lord of the manor of Brockbury in Colwall, Herefordshire, having inherited the estate by the will of his uncle Henry Bright MP in 1869.

-He died at Ditchingham, Norfolk, on 23 October 1920.

 Some of Bright's sermon manuscripts are held in the University College archives.

+Family

+In 1864 Bright married Emmeline Theresa Wickham, daughter of Edmund Dawe Wickham (1810–1894), vicar of Holmwood.
+They had four daughters: